-Self-care, well-being and greater confidence in who you are as a person enable you to experience obstacles and challenging situations in your life on your terms.
+Self-care, high performance and greater confidence in who you are as a person enable you to experience obstacles and challenging situations in your life on your terms.

 Before you can lead others, you first need to learn to effectively lead yourself.
-We are always leading ourselves consciously or unconsciously, making choices that are neither to our own or others greater benefit.
 Basic self-leadership is the discipline of doing the right thing at the right time.
 Full self-leadership is the understanding that these are the building blocks for achieving the flow state from which the best results will come.
 We teach techniques that help you to consciously make the most of each day and situation and set your life in a direction that you choose.

 3 - 5 Days